Nagendra1997/mesibo-documentation/livestreaming.md

 In this section we will build Mesibo Live- a video conferencing app like Zoom.
 Before you proceed, please make sure that you have read the prerequisites and are familiar with mesibo APIs.
 First we will build a simple, basic version of the group calling app using basic HTML/CSS and Javascript .
 Then we will build the complete app with all the necessary features.

+You can download the source code for the basic group calling demo [here](https://github.com/mesibo) to understand the basic functionality of conferencing and steaming APIs

+Checkout [Mesibo Live Demo](https://mesibo.com/livedemo) which is a fully functional, Zoom Like Video Conferencing app.
+You can also download the entire source code from [github](https://github.com/mesibo).

 ### Prerequisites

 - This demo use Mesibo Javascript SDK.
 So, install Mesibo Javscript SDK by following the instructions [here](https://mesibo.com/documentation/install/javascript/)